Siena, San Gimignano and Monteriggioni with food and wine tasting in Chianti: guided tour from Florence

 all year, except for 25 December and 1 JanuaryDeparture point:

-Florence, Santa Maria Novella train station (platform 16 in front of Bar Reale)
+Florence, Piazza Stazione 16 (outside the S.M.
+Novella train station, in front of the Bar Reale)

 There will be no refund in case of NO-SHOW (non-attendance at the start of the tour at the allocated time and at the meeting point indicated on the voucher) and/or rejection of the service on the day; if customers wander off during the tour; or if they decide to leave the tour before the end of the service.